bhavya970/Namasthe-React/README.md

        // Namasthe Food
        1. First Build the UI Plan
        2. By seeing plan build the react code
-       3 .For Every code of React  , we can write in HTML ,CSS ,JS , but with React with less code we can build large scale application
+       3. For Every code of React  , we can write in HTML ,CSS ,JS , but with React with less code we can build large scale application

     1.Plan :
         Header